FACT-Finder-Web-Components/documentation/markdown/3.x/en/ff-checkout-tracking.md

 The `price` attribute specifies the price of the bought item.
 If this attribute is not present, it will be inferred from the clicked item and the configured [fieldRoles](/documentation/3.x/field-roles).

-The `channel` attribute specifies the channel, tracking request should be send to.
-If this attribute is not present, default value configured in `ff-communication` will be used.
+The `channel` attribute specifies the channel to which a tracking request should be sent.
+If this attribute is not present, the default value configured in `ff-communication` will be used.

 ```HTML